 If you are looking to pay tribute to the epic decade of the 80's, there are two ways you can go about it.
-The first way, is you can use any of the top 10 names for boys and girls from the 1980's.
+The first way is that you can use any of the top 10 names for boys and girls from the 1980's.
 For boys, that gives you Michael, Christopher, Matthew, Joshua, David, James, Daniel, Robert, John or Joseph.
 For girls, you can choose between Jessica, Jennifer, Amanda, Ashley, Sarah, Stephanie, Melissa, Nicole, Elizabeth, or Heather.
 (Tiffany comes in as an honorable mention #11).

 Naming your boy after Marty McFly, from Back to the Future, is a time-stopping choice.
-Everybody loved Marty, played by Michael J. Fox, and his charming, but humble, hero qualities.
+Everybody loved Marty, played by Michael J. Fox, and his charming but humble hero qualities.
 Marty found his self-confidence in the adventurous trilogy and overcame his insecure desires to prove himself in shallow competition, in exchange for the things that really matter in the space-time continuum.

-Name your daughter after Molly Ringwald, leader of the "Brat Pack movies Pretty in Pink, The Breakfast Club and Sixteen Candles.
+Name your daughter after Molly Ringwald, leader of the "Brat Pack" movies Pretty in Pink, The Breakfast Club, and Sixteen Candles.
 Molly was the charming and iconic star in these staple classics.
 She was the girl-next-door that you loved to finally notice, the girl that everyone was rooting for all along.

 If you're really looking for something unique, why not name way outside the box and go for something like 'Atari'?
-It has a nice ring to it for a boy, and brings with it all the fun and spunk that you remember spending hours with as a child.
+It has a nice ring to it for a boy and brings with it all the fun and spunk that you remember spending hours with as a child.
 With a creative name like Atari, the possibilities and potential for individualism are limitless.

 Girls do, in fact, most of the time, just wanna have fun.
-And with a daughter named after quirky and punky Cyndi Lauper, you are bound to find a lot.
+And with a daughter named after quirky and spunky Cyndi Lauper, you are bound to find a lot.
 If you want the spirit of Cyndi's classic songs, "Girls Just Wanna Have Fun", "Time After Time" and "True Colors" to shine neon through and through, then Cyndi just may be the name for you.

 Lloyd Dobler, from the classic 80's movie Say Anything, is a hopeless romantic that melts everyone's hearts.
 His faithful teenage devotion to Diane Court, with boombox lifted overhead, is burned into the mind of many fans from the eighties.
-Lloyd is loyal, loving and vulnerable, but he's also cool and free-minded.
+Lloyd is loyal, loving, and vulnerable, but he's also cool and free-minded.
 He's not afraid to be himself or challenge others to do the same.